Dominion voting machine firm sues Giuliani for more than $1.3 billion

 The two lawyers may be only the first of many to face lawsuits from Dominion.
 The company has sent retraction and preservation letters, often precursors to litigation, to more than 150 individuals and businesses, including conservative media outlets that amplified false claims of election fraud.

-Asked whether Dominion plans to sue Trump, Clare said that the company has not ruled anybody out.
+Asked whether Dominion plans to sue Trump, Clare said the company has not ruled anybody out.